Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 ### 2. Managing critical services

 During the execution of RRS there maybe a need to manage critical services, which may need administrator intervention.
 This can be done using the Cray CLI or the API.
-Refer [Manage Critical Services](Manage_Critical_Services.md) for complete list of supported operations.
+See [Manage Critical Services](Manage_Critical_Services.md) for complete list of supported operations.

-### 3. Managing `Kyverno` policy
+### 3. Managing Kyverno policy

-While managing critical services the `Kyverno` policy also needs to be managed.
-Refer [Manage `Kyverno` policy](Manage_Critical_Services.md#add-critical-services-to-Kyverno-clusterpolicy) for complete list of supported operations.
+While managing critical services the Kyverno policy also needs to be managed.
+For more details, see [Manage Critical Services](Manage_Critical_Services.md).

 ## Troubleshooting